Jsooonx/image-palette-extractor/README.md

 # Image Palette Extraction Tool

 A simple web application that extracts dominant color palettes from user-uploaded images.
-Built using HTML, CSS, and vanilla JavaScript to explore image data processing in the browser.
+Built with HTML, CSS, and vanilla JavaScript to explore browser-based image processing and dynamic UI updates.

 ## Features
-- Upload an image file
+- Upload an image directly from the browser
-- Automatically generate a dominant color palette
+- Extract a dominant color palette automatically
-- Adjustable palette size (4–16 colors)
+- Adjust palette size from 4 to 16 colors
-- Interactive color display for quick visual reference
+- Display extracted colors interactively for quick visual reference

+## How It Works
+- Loads an uploaded image into the browser
+- Reads pixel-level RGB data from the image
+- Identifies frequently occurring colors to generate a dominant palette
+- Updates the interface dynamically to display the selected colors

-## Concepts Practiced
+## Technica Concepts
 - DOM manipulation
-- File handling in the browser
+- Browser-based file handling
-- Basic color data processing
+- Pixel-level RGB data processing
-- Interactive UI updates
+- Dynamic UI updates

+## Project Structure
+- `index.html` — app layout and upload interface
+- `style.css` — styling and responsive layout
+- `script.js` — image processing and palette extraction logic
+- `assets/` — screenshots or demo GIFs

 ## Preview
 <img src="assets/palettedemo.gif" width="700">

 ## Live Page